S3 method for class 'keras.src.models.model.Model'

 An array (or array-like), or a list of arrays (in case the model has multiple inputs).

-A tensor, or a list of tensors (in case the model has multiple inputs).
+A backend-native tensor, or a list of tensors (in case the model has multiple inputs).

 A named list mapping input names to the corresponding array/tensors, if the model has named inputs.